 - Lawrence Grodeska reflected on movements, voices and values in civic technology.
 [Medium]

 - The Global Editor’s Network announced the winners of the 2016 Data Journalism Awards at a ceremony in Vienna.
-La Nacion’s open data work is also well deserved: their public accountability work in Argentina should be a global inspiration for data journalism.
-More subtly, an award for this project is a reminder that small newsrooms can and do create phenomenal data journalism, and an award for this one is a reminder that is publishing important journalism, subsidized by listicles and GIFs.
-[GEN] winning an award for the is no surprise, but it’s an important validation.
-The award for
+ICIJ winning an award for the Panama Papers is no surprise, but it’s an important validation.
+The award for La Nacion’s open data work is also well deserved: their public accountability work in Argentina should be a global inspiration for data journalism.
+More subtly, an award for this project is a reminder that small newsrooms can and do create phenomenal data journalism, and an award for this one is a reminder that Buzzfeed News is publishing important journalism, subsidized by listicles and GIFs.
+[GEN]

 - Google data editor Simon Rogers, who directed the awards, reflected on what the winners tell us.
 [SimonRogers.net]